EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Implicit pro-Iranian bias through Muslim solidarity
+Implicit pro-Iranian bias expressed through Muslim solidarity

-Soft power bias valuing Indonesia's humanitarian role
+Soft power bias highlighting Indonesia's humanitarian role

 Discover how another country covers this same story.